 9.)
 Nictitating membranes or 3rd eyelids serve as goggles when the beaver is swimming underwater.

 10.)
-They are mainly nocturnal animals (active during the evening hours).
+They are mainly nocturnal (active at night).

 But wait, there’s still more beavers!